cdelahaye/SeqFaiLR/README.md

 ---

 - [ ] Coming soon: generic version (for the moment low/high GC bact + human) only for low/high GC (remove all "bacteria"/"human" labels)
+- [ ] Coming soon: generate a PDF of all computed results, as a summary

 ---